As seen in:

 Pro Tip: Didn't get a call right away?
 Follow up to give your best entry-level resume and cover letter another chance.

 Need a template for your entry-level cover letter?
 Want more tips?
-See this guide: "How To Write A Cover Letter [Complete Guide With Examples]"
+See this guide: Entry-Level Cover Letter with No Experience Example & Writing Guide

 Did you botch your contact info?